 Several outstanding physics goals could be achieved by the next generation of large underground observatories in the domain of astro-particle and particle physics, neutrino astronomy and cosmology.
-Proton decay (Pati and Salam, 1973), in particular, is one of the most exciting prediction of Grand Unified Theories (for a review see (Nath and Fileviez Perez, 2006)) aiming at the unification of fundamental forces in Nature.
+Proton decay, in particular, is one of the most exciting prediction of Grand Unified Theories (for a review see (Nath and Perez, 2006)) aiming at the unification of fundamental forces in Nature.
 It remains today one of the most relevant open questions of particle physics.
-Its discovery would certainly represent a fundamental milestone, contributing to clarifying our understanding of the past and future evolution of the Universe.
+Its discovery would certainly represent a fundamental milestone, contributing in clarifying our understanding of the past and future evolution of the Universe.

-Several experiments have been built and conducted to search for proton decay but they only yielded lower limits to the proton lifetime.
-The window between the predicted proton lifetime (in the simplest models typically below $10^{37}$ years) and that excluded by experiments (Kobayashi et al., 2005) ( $O(10^{33})$ years, depending on the channel) is within reach, and the demand to fill the gap grows with the progress in other domains of particle physics, astro-particle physics and cosmology.
-To some extent, also a negative result from next generation high-sensitivity experiments would be relevant to ruleout some of the theoretical models based on SU(5) and SO(10) gauge symmetry or to further constrain the range of allowed parameters.
-Identifying unambiguously proton decay and measuring its lifetime would set a firm scale for any Unified Theory, narrowing the phase space for possible models and their parameters.
+Several experiments have been built and conducted to search for proton decay but they only yielded lower limit to the proton lifetime.
+The window between predicted proton lifetime (in the simplest models typically below 10^{37} years) and excluded by experiments (Kobayashi et al., 2005) $(O(10^{33})$ years, depending on the channel) is within reach, and the demand to fill the gap grows with the progress in other domains of particle physics, astroparticle physics and cosmology.
+To some extent, also a negative result from next generation high-sensitivity experiments would be relevant to rule-out some of the theoretical models (like minimal SU(5) (Georgi and Glashow, 1974)) or to further constraint the range of allowed parameters.
+Identifying unambiguously proton decay and measuring its life time would set a firm scale for any Unified Theory, narrowing the phase space for possible models and their parameters.
 This will be a mandatory step to go forward beyond the Standard Model of elementary particles and interactions.

-Another important physics subject is the physics of natural neutrinos, as those from supernovae, from the Sun and from the interaction of primary cosmic-rays with the Earth's atmosphere.
+Another important physics subject is the physics of natural neutrinos, as those from Supernovae, from the Sun and from the interaction of primary cosmic-rays with the Earth atmosphere.
 Neutrinos are above all important messengers from stars.
-Neutrino astronomy has a glorious although recent history, from the detection of solar neutrinos (Abdurashitov et al., 1994; Aharmim et al., 2005; Altmann et al., 2005; Anselmann et al., 1992; Davis et al., 1968; Hirata et al., 1989; Smy, 2003) to the observation of neutrinos from supernova explosion, (Alekseev et al., 1988; Bionta et al., 1987; Hirata et al., 1987), acknowledged by the Nobel Prizes awarded to M. Koshiba and R. Davis.
+Neutrino astronomy has a glorious although recent history, from the detection of solar neutrinos (Abdurashitov et al., 1994; Aharmim et al., 2005; Altmann et al., 2005; Anselmann et al., 1992; Davis et al., 1968; Hirata et al., 1989; Smy, 2003) to the observation of neutrinos from Supernova explosion, (Alekseev et al., 1988; Bionta et al., 1987; Hirata et al., 1987), acknowledged by the Nobel Prizes awarded to M. Koshiba and R. Davis.
 These observations have given valuable information for a better understanding of the functioning of stars and of the properties of neutrinos.
 However, much more information could be obtained if the energy spectra of stellar neutrinos were known with higher accuracy.
-Specific neutrino observations could give detailed information on the conditions of the production zone, whether in the Sun or in a supernova.
-A supernova explosion in our galaxy would be extremely important as the evolution mechanism of the collapsed star is still a puzzle for astrophysics.
-An even more fascinating challenge would be observing neutrinos from extragalactic supernovae, either from identified sources or from a diffuse flux due to unidentified past supernova explosions.
+Specific neutrino observations could give detailed information on the conditions of the production zone, whether in the Sun or in a Supernova.
+A Supernova explosion in our galaxy would be extremely important as the evolution mechanism of the collapsed star is still a puzzle for astrophysics.
+An even more fascinating challenge would be observing neutrinos from extragalactic Supernovae, either from identified sources or from a diffuse flux due to unidentified past Supernova explosions (Supernova relic neutrinos).